MerijnvanTussenbroek/My-Own-VirtualMachine-WIP/README.md

-The parser in this repository is for the results of the C compiler made in Haskell a C program compiled with that, can be run in here(after I'm finished, obviously)
+The parser in this repository is for the results of the C compiler made in Haskell a C program compiled with that, can be run in here.

+This virtual machine is not necessarily finished, and I will update it later, but for now the first iteration is complete.